-The CL1 supports three USB 2.0 ports, two on one side of the display and one on the other.
+The CL1B supports three USB 2.0 ports, two on one side of the display and one on the other.
 These are all USB type A connectors, for connecting to peripheral and storage devices.

-Unlike a regular laptop, which provides up to 2.5 Watts per USB port, the CL1 provides a total power consumption of 5 W for all three USB ports.
+Unlike a regular laptop, which provides up to 2.5 W of power per USB port, the CL1B provides a total power consumption of 5 W for all three USB ports.
 This may be shared equally among all the ports or drawn through a single one, but cannot be exceeded.